 The Royal London Foundation is changing

-We’re widening the threshold for applications and introducing continuation grants to provide even more support to the organisations helping your communities.
+We’ve widened the threshold for applications and introduced continuation grants to provide even more support to the organisations helping your communities.

 The Royal London Foundation helps members support local not-for-profit organisations that make a difference in your communities.

-Last year saw a record number of you nominate causes in your local areas to receive a donation.
-As a result, we made the decision to review the Royal London Foundation to ensure we’re providing the most effective support to your chosen local organisations.
-In order to do this, we’ve made key changes to how the Foundation works.
+In 2018, a record number of members nominated causes in local areas to receive a donation.
+As a result, in 2019, we made the decision to review the Royal London Foundation to ensure we’re providing the most effective support to your chosen local organisations.
+In order to do this, we made key changes to how the Foundation works.